 Given that Hong Kong is one of the world's most prominent financial centres, expats are unlikely to have trouble managing their finances in the wealth-driven Pearl of the Orient.

 Basic banking in Hong Kong is safe, secure and straightforward.
 The region is also highly popular owing to its low taxes, making it easier for expats to save the dollars they work such long hours for.

 Money in Hong Kong

-The currency in Hong Kong is the Hong Kong Dollar, abbreviated as HKD or HK$.
-Each HKD is divided into 100 cents.
+The currency in Hong Kong is the Hong Kong Dollar, which is subdivided into 100 cents.
+It is abbreviated as HKD or HK$.

 The Hong Kong dollar is available in the following denominations: